Aliases for EPHB4 Gene

 GeneCards Summary for EPHB4 Gene

 EPHB4 (EPH Receptor B4) is a Protein Coding gene.
-Diseases associated with EPHB4 include Hydrops Fetalis, Nonimmune, And/Or Atrial Septal Defect and Hydrops Fetalis.
-Among its related pathways are ERK Signaling and Akt Signaling.
+Diseases associated with EPHB4 include Capillary Malformation-Arteriovenous Malformation 2 and Lymphatic Malformation 7.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and EphB-EphrinB Signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHB3.

 UniProtKB/Swiss-Prot Summary for EPHB4 Gene

 Receptor tyrosine kinase which binds promiscuously transmembrane ephrin-B family ligands residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Together with its cognate ligand/functional ligand EFNB2 it is involved in the regulation of cell adhesion and migration, and plays a central role in heart morphogenesis, angiogenesis and blood vessel remodeling and permeability.
-EPHB4-mediated forward signaling controls cellular repulsion and segregation form EFNB2-expressing cells.
-Plays also a role in postnatal blood vessel remodeling, morphogenesis and permeability and is thus important in the context of tumor angiogenesis.
+EPHB4-mediated forward signaling controls cellular repulsion and segregation from EFNB2-expressing cells.